2000s in music: Pop punk

 After the breakthrough of punk rock in the 1990s, by the 2000s the genre had evolved more into pop punk due to major label records taking interest and signing on bands such as Blink-182.
 Green Day kick-started the 2000s with the release of their sixth studio album Warning in 2000 to lukewarm success.
-The following year, Blink-182 released their fourth studio album Take Off Your Pants And Jacket in 2001 which went on to sell 14 million copies worldwide.
-It was a commercial and critical success, debuting at number one on the Billboard 200 within its first week of release and securing the status of the pop punk trio as one of biggest bands of the genre.
+The following year, Blink-182 released their fourth studio album Take Off Your Pants and Jacket in 2001 which went on to sell 14 million copies worldwide.
+It was a commercial and critical success, debuting at No. 1 on the Billboard 200 within its first week of release and securing the status of the pop punk trio as one of biggest bands of the genre.
 Also in that year, Canadian band Sum 41 released their debut album All Killer No Filler, which went platinum in the United States.
 The second-wave bands dominated the pop punk genre in the early years with bands like Good Charlotte, New Found Glory, Simple Plan, and Sum 41 receiving platinum status and gaining large fan bases worldwide.

 In 2002, Avril Lavigne became popular in the pop punk scene thanks to her pop punk-based sound, and was arguably the most prominent artist to take this new direction in pop music, with hits such as "Complicated" and "Sk8er Boi".
-In 2003, Blink-182 released their untitled album blink-182, which demonstrated a darker and more mature tone than previous albums.
+In 2003, Blink-182 released their self-titled album blink-182, which demonstrated a darker and more mature tone than previous albums.
 This was mainly due to the side-project Box Car Racer.
 Even so, the album was yet another commercial and critical success.
 It was to be their last album released before taking an indefinite hiatus in 2005.
 The band would reunite four years later.
 After their 1994 breakthrough, Green Day's fame was fading, mainly due to rising popularity of other bands like Good Charlotte and Sum 41.
 Realizing this, they retreated to the studio and produced their seventh studio album American Idiot released in 2004.
 It saw a significant sales boost, selling 14 million copies worldwide and awarding the band 3 Grammy awards.
-Fall Out Boy's From Under The Cork Tree gained commercial success in 2005 and put the band on the pop punk map.
-Fall Out Boy's follow up album Infinity On High went number 1 on the billboard 200 in 2007.
-The last successful pop punk album of the decade was Green Day's eighth studio album 21st Century Breakdown released in 2009 which achieved their best chart performance to date by reaching number one on the album charts of various countries as well as winning a Grammy, including the United States Billboard 200, the European Top 100 Albums, and the UK Albums Chart.
+Fall Out Boy's From Under the Cork Tree gained commercial success in 2005 and put the band on the pop punk map.
+Fall Out Boy's follow-up album Infinity on High went No.1 on the Billboard 200 in 2007.
+The last successful pop punk album of the decade was Green Day's eighth studio album 21st Century Breakdown released in 2009 which achieved their best chart performance to date by reaching number one on the album charts of various countries as well as winning a Grammy, including the U.S. Billboard 200, the European Top 100 Albums, and the UK Albums Chart.